Juicing vs Blending

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-Juicing vs. Blending: Which Is Better?
+Juicing vs Blending: Which Is Better?

 By Dr. Eric Berg DC

-The most common question I get from everyone is, “which one is better, juicing or blending?”
+The most common question I get from everyone is, “Which one is better, juicing or blending?”
 Both have unique benefits and advantages as well as drawbacks.
-In fact, it might be best for our health to consider a blend/juice approach to the liquid vitamins and minerals we drink to reap maximum health benefits.
+In fact, it might be the best for our health to consider a blend/juice approach to the liquid vitamins and minerals we drink to reap maximum health benefits.

 Let’s look at what makes these both great choices so you can see what the best choice is for you.

-What’s Great About Juicing?
+What’s Great about Juicing?

 Juicing is also great for any individual trying to overcome a debilitating illness.

-One drawback to juicing is that it’s hard to drink these very concentrated and often bitter juices without adding fruit to sweeten them a bit.
-But if you add fruit, you get the disadvantages of blood sugar spikes, insulin spikes, and just too much sugar in the diet.
+One drawback to juicing is that it’s hard to drink these very concentrated and often bitter juices without adding a fruit to sweeten them a bit.
+But if you add a fruit, you get the disadvantages of blood sugar spikes, insulin spikes, and just too much sugar in the diet.
 Sweetening our juices with sweet fruits and sweeteners will also make it more difficult to lose weight as well.

-Carrot juice, in particular, sounds healthy but is loaded with sugar and very bad for you for this reason.
+Carrot juice, in particular, sounds healthy but is loaded with sugar and is very bad for you for this reason.

-What’s Great About Blending?
+What’s Great about Blending?